uvacv1/cv1-lab-0/README.md

 ## Environment Setup

-To ensure compatibility with the solutions provided, it is recommended to use the specified Python environment.
+To avoid errors and ensure that your code runs correctly for the TAs, it is **mandatory** to use the specified Python environment.
 You can set up the environment using the `cv1_environment.yaml` file included in this repository.

 To create the environment, run: